This post may contain affiliate links. For more information, read my disclosure policy.

 Now you know how your oven will bake and you can easily adjust your placement for success.

-8. Finally: clean your oven!
+8. Be sure to clean your oven!

 Yes – a dirty oven can affect baking too.
 Be sure to run the cleaning cycle occasionally, especially if something drips onto the bottom.
 If you notice a burning smell while you’re baking it’s probably because something spilled – and that burned taste will infuse into what you’re baking.